openMLA/elegoo-mars-4-dlp-controller/README.md

 > [!NOTE]
 > While PCB fabrication is the most straightforward application for this board, this is actually developed as part of an effort towards an open hardware photolithography system.
 Check out the [openMLA organisation](https://github.com/openMLA/) for more info.

+> If you have a projector using the DLPC1438 that uses the parallel video interface (rather than SPI) then you can check out the [PCB design and implementation for the Anycubic Photon Ultra](https://github.com/openMLA/photon-ultra-controller) projector.

 ### 🚀 At a glance

 Running an SPI clock of ~125MHz it takes: